 - Diet: poor quality dog foods have added fillers and lack of necessary vitamins, and they don’t give the nutrition and energy it needs to keep up an active lifestyle.
 The fillers in poor quality food are harder for body to digest which can make them feel sluggish and affect their sleeping patterns.

 - Breed and size: larger ones need more sleep than smaller.

 Remember to check with our page on what proper canine nutrition looks like.

 If you’re trying to optimize diet, see food ratings for a more accurate, objective assessment on what’s best for your canine.

 Like people, most dogs have a favorite sleeping position that they are most comfortable in.

-There are four typical sleeping positions for most dogs, and each position can demonstrate different characteristics of your pet.
+There are four typical sleeping positions for most, and each position can demonstrate different characteristics of your pet.

 The four sleeping positions include: